-In this post you’ll learn what tools you need to successfully change a car battery, how to avoid a common costly mistake and how to nail the whole procedure like a pro.
+In this post, you’ll learn what tools you need to successfully change a car battery, how to avoid a common, costly mistake, and how to nail the whole procedure like a pro.

 Tools You’ll Need

-Changing the car battery isn’t a big deal, however you will need a few tools to get the job done right.
-These tools aren’t expensive but a tool like the KAM tool plays a pivotal part in the process.
+Changing the car battery isn’t a big deal.
+However, you will need a few tools to get the job done right.
+These tools aren’t expensive, but a tool like the KAM tool plays a pivotal part in the process.

 What’s a KAM tool?

 As you know modern cars use a ton of computers to manage complex systems.
-Your cars computer power supply must not be interrupted and that of course presents a problem when you need to remove the battery.
+Your car’s computer power supply must not be interrupted, and that, of course, presents a problem when you need to remove the battery.
 The solution is a temporary power supply.

-A KAM tool is a simple device that supplies your cars control units with power while your battery is disconnected.
+A KAM tool is a simple device that supplies your car’s control units with power while your battery is disconnected.

 It uses an external power source, like a spare battery or a donor vehicle.
 It’s obviously important to connect the KAM tool to your car before removing the battery terminals.

 I may have made this sound complicated, but it’s really not.
-Anyway here’s a link to Amazon where you can check out price and availability on a pretty decent KAM tool for the money.
+Anyway, here’s a link to Amazon where you can check out price and availability on a pretty decent KAM tool for the money.

 What wrenches do I need?

 Across the top of the battery type bracket is easy to unfasten even with a wrench.
-But if you have a battery bracket at the base of the battery, you may need to use a socket long extension and ratchet to unfasten, space is limited.
+But if you have a battery bracket at the base of the battery, you may need to use a long socket extension and ratchet to unfasten; space is limited.

-Common battery terminal and hold down bracket faster sizes include:
+Common battery terminal and hold-down bracket faster sizes include:

 - 10 mm